PokemonAutomation/ComputerControl/Wiki/Developer/Button.md

 Example button commands are `pbf_press_button()` and `pbf_press_dpad()`.
 You can read the comments of those functions to understand how to use them.

+Note we use ticks to measure the amount of time a button action is executed.
+Inside the micro-controller 125 ticks is one second.
+Access this number via [`TICKS_PER_SECOND`](https://github.com/PokemonAutomation/Arduino-Source/blob/main/Common/NintendoSwitch/NintendoSwitch_ControllerDefs.h).

 An example automation program that uses those functions is [**PokemonLA_BraviaryHeightGlitch**](https://github.com/PokemonAutomation/Arduino-Source/blob/main/SerialPrograms/Source/PokemonLA/Programs/General/PokemonLA_BraviaryHeightGlitch.cpp).

 ## Button Command Buffer on Micro-Controller